-Over the previous three years, we attended an average of five air-related incidents a year.
-Of the 14 incidents in total that we attended, 11 involved light aircraft, one a helicopter, one a drone and the other a medium jet aircraft.

-13 of these incidents required no action, with the other made safe by operational personnel.
-In terms of locations, 12 occurred at Durham Tees Valley Airport, one in Shincliffe, Durham and the other in Wingate, Easington.
+Over the previous three years, we attended an average of three air-related incidents a year.
+Of the 9 incidents in total that we attended, 7 involved light aircraft, a drone and a para glider.
+5 of these incidents required no action, while the others we were on standby due to an issue with the aircraft landing.
+In terms of locations, most of the incidents occurred at Durham Tees Valley Airport and one in Wingate, Easington.

 Risk 9 - Air

-Catastrophic
+Catastrophic \star

 Significant •

 Moderate

 Minor

 Limited

-L .OW Medium Low Medium Medium High High
+Low Medium Low Medium Medium High High

-Likelihood Medium Low
+Likelihood Ме dium Low

 Consequence Catastrophic

 Overall assessment V ery High